 Due to the government’s latest wedding restrictions in response to COVID-19, couples around the country are feeling the pressure to communicate quickly with their wedding guests.
 What’s the best way to do this?
-Here, our wedding planning team is sharing their insights.
+Here, our expert wedding planning team share their insights.

 In our Facebook group, we’ve heard from many couples who are postponing their weddings by up to a year due to the COVID-19 wedding restrictions.

 At this point, we’re advising most couples to postpone if their wedding is in the next three months.
 If it’s scheduled for a date beyond then, we’d suggest setting a date in your calendar to re-evaluate around the 4-6 week mark if you haven’t already.